Skip to Content

 The American Joint Committee on Cancer (AJCC) has designated staging by TNM classification to define MF.

-Treatment options for patients with mycosis fungoides and the Sézary syndrome (MF/SS) include:[1,2,3]
+Treatment options for patients with mycosis fungoides and the Sézary syndrome (MF/SS) include the following:[1,2,3]

 Current Clinical Trials

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage I mycosis fungoides/Sezary syndrome.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with stage I mycosis fungoides/Sezary syndrome.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 No curative therapy exists for patients with stage II disease.
-The choice of initial palliative therapy is, therefore, dependent on the patient's symptoms and the local expertise with each modality.
+Therefore, the choice of initial palliative therapy is dependent on the patient's symptoms and the local expertise with each modality.

 A randomized study of 103 patients compared combined total-skin electron-beam radiation (TSEB) plus combination chemotherapy with conservation therapy consisting of sequential topical therapies.
 In the latter group, combination chemotherapy was reserved for symptomatic extracutaneous disease or for disease refractory to topical therapies.
 Patients with any stage were eligible.
 Although the complete response rate was higher with combined therapy, toxic effects were considerably greater, and no difference was seen in disease-free or overall survival between the two groups.[Level of evidence: 1iiA]

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage II mycosis fungoides/Sezary syndrome.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with stage II mycosis fungoides/Sezary syndrome.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Treatment options (note that in this clinical setting, the skin is easily injured; any of the topical therapies must be administered with extreme caution):[2,3]

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage III mycosis fungoides/Sezary syndrome.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with stage III mycosis fungoides/Sezary syndrome.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage IV mycosis fungoides/Sezary syndrome.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with stage IV mycosis fungoides/Sezary syndrome.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 The treatment of relapsed patients with cutaneous T-cell lymphomas involves the joint decisions of the dermatologist, medical oncologist, and radiation oncologist.
 It may be possible to re-treat localized areas of relapse in the skin with additional electron-beam radiation or possibly to repeat total-skin electron-beam radiation therapy (TSEB).
 Photon radiation to bulky skin or nodal masses may prove beneficial.
 If these options are not possible, then continued topical treatment with other modalities such as mechlorethamine or psoralen and ultraviolet A radiation (PUVA) may be warranted to relieve cutaneous symptoms.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent mycosis fungoides/Sezary syndrome.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with recurrent mycosis fungoides/Sezary syndrome.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

-Stage Information for Mycosis Fungoides and the Sézary Syndrome
+Key References for Mycosis Fungoides and the Sézary Syndrome Treatment

 Purpose of This Summary